isadri/inception/README.md

 ### Attaching to a container

 Our container is restarted with the same options we had specified when we launched it with the `docker run` command.
 So there is an interactive session waiting on our running container.
-We can reattach to that session using the `docker attack` command.
+We can reattach to that session using the `docker attach` command.

 ```bash
 docker attach container_1
 ```
 And we will be brought back to our container's Bash prompt.
 If we exit this shell, the container will be stopped again.

 ### Running containers in the background (daemonized containers)